-If instead of running a deficit the government ran a surplus, the supply curve in the credit market would shift from S to S ${p+g''}$, lowering the interest rate to i'' and increasing private credit purchased to C $p''$.
+If instead of running a deficit the government ran a surplus, the supply curve in the credit market would shift from S to S ${p+g"}$, lowering the interest rate to i" and increasing private credit purchased to C ${p"}$.
 The housing and (non-housing) durable goods markets would expand immediately, and the additional capital investment would raise the growth rate of American production over time.
 Unemployment would fall and jobs would be created for those who lost welfare payments with the elimination of such programs.
 If government were constrained to living off the interest from its deposits as suggested here, it would face greatly increasing incentives to operate efficiently.
+The only way, it could increase its hudget without draving efficiently.
 The only way it could increase its budget without drawing down its principal (which would allow increased present expenditure, but only at the cost of reduced future expenditure) would be by spending less than its annual earnings and allowing a portion of its interest to compound.
 In order to spend less than its earnings, it would be necessary to keep costs down by finding cheaper and more efficient methods of operation.
 In essence government would be brought into the market and forced to calculate costs almost like a business, though it would retain its legitimate legislative, judicial, diplomatic and enforcement powers.5